Edmonds Dog Bite Lawyer

 Washington does not have a separate law for those who own wild animals.
 Instead, the same basic rules that apply to vicious dogs also apply to wild animals.

 What to Do After a Dog Bite: Before & After Speaking With An Edmonds Dog Bite Lawyer

 You should always seek medical treatment immediately after a dog bite injury.
 Dog bites are especially prone to infection but seeing a doctor to have the wound cleaned and sealed will significantly decrease the potential for contamination.
 A doctor will also keep a good record of your dog bite that you can use in your lawsuit as well.

 In some cases, you may need to have a rabies vaccination after a dog bite.
 Although rabies is extremely rare, it can be fatal if it is not treated right away.
 Do not risk it!
 Get medical attention as soon as possible after the bite.

 You should also take the following actions after a dog bite:

 - Contact the police or animal control.
-If you cannot locate the dog?s owner, it may be a good idea to contact the police or animal control.
+If you cannot locate the dog’s owner, it may be a good idea to contact the police or animal control.
 They have resources that will help you find the owner, and the police can make a report of the incident as well.
-If the dog is running freely and vicious, calling the police will help you press charges too.
+If the dog is running freely and viciously, calling the police will help you press charges too.

 - Take pictures and talk to witnesses.
 It is a good idea to take photos of your injuries and the location where the dog bite occurred.
 If there was anyone around the area, ask for their name and contact information too.
 Having someone witness the attack can be very helpful to your case.
 You may not have time to talk to these people right away, but the police and an experienced Edmonds dog bite lawyer at Certa Law can do some additional investigation to follow up with these individuals later.